- First Time Builders

 Benefits of Buying from a Manufacturer

 When you decide to buy a steel building directly from the factory, you’ll get the best price and you’ll have input on your project every step of the way.
 If you choose a steel building manufacturer, like Armstrong Steel, you’ll get to work with a project manager to design and customize your building to your exact specifications.
 A steel building manufacturer will also offer significant structural, roof, wall panel and paint warranties for its buildings.
 A broker may not offer a warranty, and if they do, it may be a minimal warranty.
 A warranty tells you how much trust a provider has in their product and a limited or short warranty doesn’t exactly elicit a lot of trust.
-A manufacturer can also offer you special opportunities like a 90-Day Price Lock Guarantee, which locks in your steel price for a period of 90-days, and shelters you from a volatile steel market and rising steel prices.

 Steel building manufacturers are able to design, engineer and fabricate a pre-engineered steel building because they have their own engineers, detailers and an actual manufacturing facility or factory to fabricate your pre-engineered steel building.
 As we’ve reiterated, manufacturers sell directly to the public – no expensive middleman necessary!
 Steel building manufacturers have much more control over the entire process of a steel building project, and can ultimately assist a customer from conception to completion.

 When you buy directly from a manufacturer, you also know in advance the quality of the product, and the qualifications and standards to which the supplier must adhere.
 Of course brokers buy from a manufacturer, but how do you know your building will come from a reputable one?

 Don’t trust your next steel building project to an unknown source.
 Choose a trustworthy steel building manufacturer and get the steel building of your dreams!

 « Weld-up or Bolt-up Steel Buildings: Which is Better?